throwbackjams/email-newsletter-rust/README.md

 ### Redis
 - Stores session token as key and session state as JSON value (user id is the session state)

+## Deployment
+Deployed to Digital Ocean through a Docker image and via spec.yaml configuration, with a provisioned Postgres and Redis instance